ElliotKillick/windows-vs-linux-loader-architecture/README.md

 The document you just read is under a CC BY-SA License.

-This repo's code is under the MIT License.
+This repo's code is dual licensed under the MIT License or GPL 2+ at your choice.

 Copyright (C) 2023-2024 Elliot Killick <contact@elliotkillick.com>